Clomiphene Citrate (Clomid & Serophene)

 - On Day 3 of the menstrual period, a course of clomiphene is begun.
 Starting clomiphene early in the cycle helps with the recruitment of more than one mature egg.

-- Typically, two 50-mg tablets of clomiphene citrate are taken orally for 5 days, from cycle day 3 to cycle day 7.
+- Typically, two clomiphene citrate 50-mg tablets are taken orally for 5 days, from cycle day 3 to cycle day 7.

 - On day 11 or 12 of the menstrual cycle, ultrasound monitoring is conducted to determine if an ovarian follicle or follicles have developed.
 The ultrasound helps to determine how many mature eggs are forming within their follicles.
 In order for ovulation induction to be successful, 2-3 follicles should be visible at this point (with just one follicle, we would not be significantly enhancing a woman’s chances to become pregnant).
 When an ovarian follicle matures, it produces the hormone estrogen, which causes the lining to thicken in preparation for an implanting embryo.
 Ultrasound monitoring at this stage also serves to measure the endometrial (uterine) lining and to make sure the clomiphene itself is not having any adverse effects on the endometrium (see Clomiphene side effects, below),